-Here at Purl English, we have recently had a number of orders especially for twins which led us to research a little into some interesting details about this phenomena.
+Here at Purl English, we have recently had a number of orders for cashmere baby gifts especially for twins which led us to research a little into some interesting details about this phenomena.

 Twins have fascinated mankind for thousands of years, drawing attention, speculation and intrigue.
 Yet many still don’t know much about what causes the phenomenon or what it really means to be a twin.